deleyeem/python_challenge/README.md

 # Python-Challenge

 I worked with tutor Kurt on Sat 3/16/24 to work through the PyBank challenge that I started.
-I worked with BCS
+I worked with BCS learning assistant on Sun 3/17/24 to work through the for loop and dictionary.

 Main instructions:
 PyBank: Python script to analyze the financial records